Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 In this topic, we will discuss the schema design.
-Here is what Wikipedia says about "Database Schema":

-> The database schema of a database is its structure described in a formal language supported by the database management system.
-The term "schema" refers to the organization of data as a blueprint of how the database is constructed.
-[Wikipedia](https://en.wikipedia.org/wiki/Database_schema)

-To help us understand the design process we will design an Umuzi.org physical database as an example.
-We will use Entity Relationship Diagram  (ERD) as a method to design our schema, I have selected [dbdiagram](https://dbdiagram.io) as a  tool to help us achieve this objective, I find the tool painless and straightforward, it provides fast feedback and I get to download a physical database right after, feel free to explore alternatives on the internet or experiment along.

 This topic requires that you are a little bit familiar with [SQL](https://www.youtube.com/watch?v=27axs9dO7AE).

 ## The brief

-As an educational instruction, Umuzi.org plan to develop a database that will help different users retrieve specific information when needed efficiently.
+For their educational instruction needs, Umuzi.org plan to develop a database that will help different users retrieve specific information when needed efficiently.
 You have been selected by the tech team leadership to design and develop the database.

-We will first focus on designing the database using entity-relationship diagram (ERD).
+We will first focus on designing the database using ERD.
 We will then proceed with converting our ERD into tables.

 ## Entity-relationship diagram (ERD)